 Did you know that gorillas are 98.4% biologically identical to humans?
 Kinda makes you wonder about that evolution vs. creationism thing a bit…

 Day 2 of project ‘let’s see some primates’ commenced at a chilly 4:30am with yet another pot of coffee and muffins.
-I must say, the Gorilla Resort was quite nice and Fred, the manager, took care of us well.
+I must say, the Bwindi lodge was quite nice and Fred, the manager, took care of us well.
 The food was excellent, beds comfortable, showers hot, and view stunning.
 The rooms (well, they’re tents actually) reminded me of something straight from Out of Africa, although instead of Meryl Streep to snuggle with I was stuck with Greg…

 By 5:30am we had bid our adieu to our luxury in the jungle and were on our way to a different side of the park.
 After waiting a few minutes for our fellow trackers (this time a friendly group of four British women), we received a similar briefing from the ranger guide fellow, advising us not to get within 7 meters of the animals, etc. (By no fault of our own, we certainly did not follow the 7 meter rule… what can you do when you step past a bush and there’s a gorilla right next to you?!?!)